prabhath-kj/prabhath-kj/README.md

 - 🌟 In my projects, I focus on writing clean, modular, and well-documented code.
 I believe in the power of teamwork and collaboration, and I'm comfortable working in both individual and team-oriented environments.

 - 🌍 Apart from coding, I enjoy exploring new technologies.
-I also have excellent problem-solving skills and a strong attention to detail.
+I also have excellent problem-solving skills and strong attention to detail.

 - 📫 Feel free to connect with me on GitHub to explore my projects and repositories.
 I'm open to collaborations, freelance opportunities, or discussing any exciting projects you have in mind.

-- 🔗 You can find me on GitHub at **https://github.com/prabhath-kj/**, and you can reach out to me via email at **prabhathkj4@gmail.com**.
+- 🔗 You can find me on GitHub at **https://github.com/prabhath-kj/**, and you can reach out to me via email at **view.prabhath.kj@gmail.com**.

 Looking forward to connecting with fellow developers and making a positive impact through my work!
 Let's build something awesome together! 🚀